 Homer J. Simpson (The Simpsons)

 He certainly has a fair few of the tendencies such as the countless accidents, getting distracted easily, messy eater, etc. Not to mention he has a big heart and strong willingness at times.
-Generally speaking, Homer is a strong contender for a Dyspraxia label, however, there was an episode which gave an explanation into Homer’s persona.
-As a result, it could be argued that because of this Homer doesn’t exactly have Dyspraxia, rather it would be Apraxia*.
+Generally speaking, Homer is a strong contender for a dyspraxia label, however, there was an episode which gave an explanation of Homer’s persona.
+The episode in question is called ‘Homr’ and is the 9th episode of the 12th series.
+As a result, it could be argued that because of this Homer doesn’t exactly have dyspraxia, rather it would probably be Apraxia* if anything.
 Homer is a perfect example of why fictional characters, especially cartoons, are pretty much impossible to give labels.
 Cartoon characters run off cartoon logic rather than what we have come to expect in the real world.

-My Dyspraxia rating: 7/10 (If we count Apraxia as Dyspraxia)
+My Dyspraxia rating: 7/10 (If we are counting what Homer has as Apraxia and we are counting Apraxia as Dyspraxia)

 *The main difference between Dyspraxia and Apraxia is that Dyspraxia is from birth while Apraxia comes about from a serious accident (like stroke or head injury).

 This character is another difficult one.
 Some say he probably has Dyspraxia, others say he could be classed as having Asperger’s.
 Judging him across the original TV series and the 2 spin-off films he has shown that he can be clumsy, forgetful, and is non-verbal (except for the occasional word).
 He also owns a creative mind and has tackled problems with a unique approach (quite the dangerous creative mind I must add).
-He has shown strong coordination and dexterity skills, which works against him having Dyspraxia.
-I decided to take an online assessment on his behalf just to see what springs up.
-I had to take certain liberties and make some educated guesses but the conclusion came back as unlikely.
+The major issue is he has shown incredible strong coordination and dexterity skills which works against him having dyspraxia in my opinion.
+I decided to take an online assessment on his behalf just to see what springs up, which did include taking certain liberties and making some educated guesses but the conclusion came back as unlikely.
 I’ve ignored the quiz for my rating as it isn’t a definitive answer.